-Securities laws in the United States and in other jurisdictions restrict Cargotec from discussing or disclosing information with respect to the contemplated merger with Konecranes Plc.
+Securities laws in the United States and in other jurisdictions restrict Cargotec from discussing or disclosing information with respect to the contemplated merger with Konecranes Plc that furthermore and in all circumstances is subject to approvals of competition authorities.
 Information regarding the contemplated merger can be found at www.sustainablematerialflow.com.
 Until the completion of the merger Cargotec and Konecranes will carry out their respective businesses as separate and independent companies.
 The information contained in this presentation concerns only Cargotec.